fasakinhenry/python-100-days-of-code/00-beginner/day-15/README.md

-# Day 14 - Setup Local Development Enbvironment and Coffee Machine Project
+# Day 15 - Setup Local Development Environment and Coffee Machine Project

+In Day 15, we would be working to achieve setting up the local environment locally(Pycharm).
+We would also be creating a cool "Coffee Machine Project"

 ## Concepts